robidev/open_scada_dms/README.md

 All schema network elements in the example have a 'normal' and 'fail' mode animation. normal is the normal color. fail turns the item white.

-The operate dialog is triggered by making an svg element clickable, and calling the open_control(event, datapoint) function via onclick. the event is passed from the svg element. the datapoint should contain the element to operate on. the id of the svg element that is clicked is used as the associated status element. by convention it is easy to consider all interactive switches to contain 2 datapoint, e.g. swi_status and swi_oper. the oper element can be the same datapoint as the status. but with some protocols sich as iec60870-5-104 and modbus, it is common to write to a different point, than what reads the status.
+The operate dialog is triggered by making an svg element clickable, and calling the `open_control(event, datapoint)` javascript function via `onclick`.
+The event is passed from the svg element.
+The datapoint should contain the element to operate on.
+The id of the svg element that is clicked is used as the associated status element. by convention it is easy to consider all interactive switches to contain 2 datapoint, e.g. swi_status and swi_oper. the oper element can be the same datapoint as the status. but with some protocols sich as iec60870-5-104 and modbus, it is common to write to a different point, than what reads the status.

 #### Type and description
 By defining a `type`, we can hint to the scada-client what type of datapoint it is, so it can display the data more user friendly. current types are;